The Big Push

 Meeting the needs of the time

 Consumers take supplements, usually after an indication from their doctor to combat deficiencies or by their own initiative to suit lifestyle choices or provide desired benefits.
 However, unlike pharmaceutical products, food supplements often bypass the rigorous testing that ensures safety and efficacy.
 This gap underscores the critical need for thorough testing to build trust and confidence in the quality and benefits of these products, as has been confirmed by blind studies conducted on the market.
-Recent reports reveal that nearly 40% of supplements tested in 2023 contained contaminants or did not meet label claims, underscoring ongoing issues with product accuracy and safety (JAMA Network Open, 2023).
-Additionally, a 2022 review of European studies published in Nutrients found that around 20-25% of dietary supplements in Europe failed to match their labelled contents or contained undeclared substances, further eroding consumer confidence.
+Recent reports reveal that nearly 40% of supplements tested in 2023 contained contaminants or did not meet label claims, underscoring ongoing issues with product accuracy and safety¹.
+Additionally, several studies point to the same issue.
+For example, a 2023 Nutrients study found that 25% of dietary supplements failed to match their declared contents², while a 2022 BioMed Research International study reported that more than 28% of analyzed supplements contained undeclared substances³ — findings that further highlight ongoing concerns about product quality(⁴-¹⁵) and consumer trust, and further eroding consumer confidence.

 THE GOOD PILL CO™ is here to address that.